Parents Use Telemedicine to Get Daughter Life-Saving Care

 They both noticed that Phoebe’s pain was more pronounced now on her right side—where the appendix is located—so they decided to bring her in to Seattle Children’s Hospital.
 After informing the hospital of Phoebe’s condition, Dr. Alkharouf called the parents back with details on the hospital’s COVID-19 visitor policy, as well as its valet service so Phoebe wouldn’t have to walk far.

-After a wait (the hospital had to test Phoebe for COVID-19 before admitting her), she was cleared for laparoscopic surgery for her appendix.
+After a wait (the hospital had to test Phoebe for COVID-19 before admitting her), she was cleared for laparoscopic surgery for her appendix later that night.
 When Dr. Alkharouf called the family in the hospital to follow up the next morning, Phoebe was already feeling better, keeping liquids down and enjoying Jell-O.

 Looking back on the experience, Sara reflected, “The part I liked was using the camera like I did with the doctor.
 Phoebe could barely move, so if I had to go into the doctor to get it diagnosed, that would have been—torture for her.